List of The Den characters: Soky

 Soky the sock monster first appeared shortly after Zig and Zag's departure in late 1993.

 Soky was born when Dustin neglected to do the laundry for a number of weeks, despite constant nagging and complaints from Ray D'Arcy about the smell of the socks in the linen bin that could be seen at the back of the set, behind where D'Arcy was seated.

 After some time, the lid of the linen bin could be seen to lift at various times during the day, and a pair of big eyes would peek out.
 These eyes turned out to belong to Soky the sock monster, who then joined the gang, believing D'Arcy to be his mother and calling him "Mammy Ray".

 Possessing hair of old, smelly socks, viewers were invited to send their own samples to The Den as presents for Soky.
 His prized possession was his blue bucket.
 He would often mention his best friend Thomas from playschool.

 Presented as a pre-school character, his naivety increased his affection among younger viewers.
 Not ever-present, in later years he could more commonly be found during early morning broadcasts of The Den.

 One Christmas Soky, Damien McCaul and Dustin travelled to New York in search of a Mr Micro Blue Bucket with Removable Arms, a present that Soky desired but which would not be available in Ireland until the following March.
 After persistently demanding that Soky be granted this gift and searching through the internet (overcoming Derek Davis's diet tips and Pat Kenny's guide on how to be "an insufferable bore"), Dustin discovered that 100 Mr Micro Blue Bucket action figures would be delivered to F.A.O.
 Schwarz, the largest toy store in the world located in Manhattan, New York, on Christmas Eve (the following morning).
 He then persuaded McCaul to bring himself and Soky there instead of surrendering to McCaul's preferred option of buying LEGO for Soky.
 Despite McCaul explaining that there was no way they could fly to New York with so little time left, they were soon inside F.A.O.
 Schwarz.
 The naive but kind-hearted Soky was exuberant, as Dustin pointed out Laa-Laa the Teletubby, and wanted to find presents for his Mammy (Geri Maye) his best friend (Thomas), and "all the boys and girls in playschool".
 Despite Soky being a preschooler, McCaul and Dustin allowed him to wander off in the busy store, whilst they went in search of Mr Micro Blue Bucket, Dustin mistaking a Furby for Anne Doyle along the way.

 Soky's pet cat is Charlie.
 In 2021, it was revealed he was named after the Greek philosopher Socrates.

+Soky was voiced by Joey Morrison, who also voiced Snotser.